EMPOWER CAD

 Co-principal investigators Dr. Alexandra Lansky and Dr. Margaret McEntegart discuss the importance of addressing unmet needs and female inequality in calcified lesions.

-Dr. McEntegart and Dr. Lansky are paid consultants for Shockwave Medical.
+Drs.
+Baron and Croce are paid consultants of Shockwave Medical.